Stroke — Symptoms, Emergency Response, and Treatment Time Windows

 • Exercise regularly

-• Take prescribed medications exactly as directed (especially blood pressure meds and blood thinners if indicated)
+• Take prescribed medications as directed (especially blood pressure medicines and blood thinners if indicated)

 FAQ